 17. Leave the glass ’til last

-The windows can be hardest part of the car to get clean, with water mist, soap suds and excess wax often finding its way onto glass.
-Once you’ve completely finished cleaning, polishing, waxing and detailing your car, grab a window cleaning spray such as Autoglym Fast Glass and a clean microfibre cloth and give them a good wipe, inside and out.
+The windows can be the hardest part of the car to get clean, with water mist, soap suds and excess wax often finding its way onto the glass.
+Once you’ve completely finished cleaning, polishing, waxing and detailing your car, grab a window cleaning spray such as Meguiar’s Perfect Clarity Glass Cleaner and a clean microfibre cloth and give them a good wipe, inside and out.
 Don’t forget to pay attention to your light and indicator covers too if you haven’t already – your headlights may even appear brighter!

 With these car cleaning tips, you can easily turn the clock back on even the most well-loved (or well-used) car.
 A cleaner car on your drive will make you feel better too for some reason!
 Either way, these 17 steps should keep you occupied and make good use of your time this summer.